naufaldymanggala/100Hires-Requirements/Playbook.md

 Ryan Law argues that AI-generated content is no longer inherently low quality, and that the traditional trade-off between speed and quality is diminishing when proper workflows and skill files are used.
 (Source: Ryan Law, https://ahrefs.com/blog/my-complete-ai-content-process-for-ahrefs/ — August 2025)

 - **Marie Haynes** —
 Marie Haynes recommends using AI thoughtfully in the research and ideation phase, not as a writing machine.
 Her specific advice is to use AI tools to identify content gaps and brainstorm unique angles, but avoid generating shallow, generic content that users and Google will dismiss.
-Source: Marie Haynes, https://www.optimixed.com/the-december-2025-core-update-observations-on-4-sites-that-did-well-marie-haynes/ — The December 2025 Core Update: Observations — February 2026
+(Source: Marie Haynes, https://www.optimixed.com/the-december-2025-core-update-observations-on-4-sites-that-did-well-marie-haynes/ — February 2026)
 ---
 ## 2. Ideas from Sources I'd Leave Out of the Playbook
 - **Idea 1: "Build a website with 100% AI content":**